mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_hand_to_controller/README.md

 If the order observed is incorrect, re-run the `Install-XR_APILAYER_NOVENDOR_hand_to_controller.ps1` script.

+Some people have reported issues with the script failing to run due to some Windows policies.
+For now the workaround to this issue is to modify the registry manually:

+- Go to `HKLM\Software\Khronos\OpenXR\1\ApiLayers\Implicit`;
+- There should be a key pointing to the Ultraleap layer (typically `C:\Program Files\Ultraleap\OpenXR\UltraleapHandTracking.json`).
+Write down the exact path, then delete the key;
+- Create a new DWORD value with the full path to the `XR_APILAYER_NOVENDOR_hand_to_controller.json` file and a value 0;
+- Re-create the Ultraleap entry with the same path (typically `C:\Program Files\Ultraleap\OpenXR\UltraleapHandTracking.json`).

+It's important that the key for Ultraleap is created chronologically _after_ the key for `XR_APILAYER_NOVENDOR_hand_to_controller.json`.
+This is what guarantees the loading order.

 ## Configuration file

 The configuration file allows to modify the behavior of the software for each application.